rykener/transsangha/_pages/volunteer.md

 permalink: /volunteer
 ---

-A volunteer is needed for preparing snacks & tea and a second volunteer is needed for desk duty.
+A volunteer is needed for preparing snacks & tea and a second volunteer is needed to be greeter.
 Eleanor will reimburse snacks out of the Dana pool, up to $25?
 How much do snacks cost?

 ### [Sign up to volunteer here](https://docs.google.com/spreadsheets/d/1-eF7tl9Pzge-n5tqFYH8rhRo3_Sc3jWkhQhl0G7fkto/edit#gid=0)